xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 ---

-## 2. Official Freeze Interpretation
+## 2. Official freeze interpretation

 The correct interpretation of Atlas v1 is: